d3x0r/train-speed-limiter/README.md

 ### With Mod

+Increase max speed from 259.2 to 863
+Increase air resistance from 0.75% to 1.2%

 On Scrap Rails
 | Wood/Coal | Solid Fuel | Rocket Fuel |
 | 81 | | 150 |